kabirbaidhya/learn-python-django-web/units/python/5/functions-and-lambdas.md

 ```
 Here we're doing the exact same thing; the only difference is that we're using an intermediate variable `func` to store the lambda function and use it to compute the value of c in the next line.

 Lambda functions are pretty handy tool when you make use of a lot of higher order functions and closures.
+Or need to use functions in expressions or pass them to other functions as arguments.

 Especially while doing functional programming, lambdas become pretty common.

 #### Example 5
 This program will demonstrate a very basic use case of lambda functions.